alston13r/neat/README.md

 There are demo pages available through the navigation site which feature some usage of the Neat algorithm as well as some other pieces that will be incorporated later.

 ## Installing
-This project uses TypeScript and TypeDoc and I figured out later that I shouldn't push the node_modules directory.
-TypeDoc is installed locally, so it's included in the package.json.
-To install TypeDoc (if you want to contribute docs), run `npm install` in the root folder of the project.

 There's 2 scripts included in the package.json, `generateDocs` and `build`.
+You will need to run `npm run-script build` in order to generate all the JavaScript used in the project.

+## Contributing
+This project uses TypeDoc for documentation.
+If you want to contribute documentation, make sure to run `npm install` in the root diretory.